 CATHEDRAL OF SANTA MARÍA DEL FIORE

-Construction of the city cathedral began in 1296.
+The audioguide (audioguides) follows in the Cathedral of Santa María del Fiore, which construction began in 1296.
 Upon its completion 72 years later, it was the largest building in Europe.
 The black plague that laid waste to the city occurred during its construction.

 Its name comes from the lily flower, which is a symbol of Florence and part of its flag.